No Products in the Cart

 Recycled synthetic fibers are made using recovered industrial waste from landfills or waterbodies.
 When compared to virgin synthetic fibers, their production needs less water and fuel.

-Regenerated fibers are made with natural materials like wood cellulose, which undergoes a chemical manufacturing process, producing fine regenerated fibers.
+Regenerated fibers are made with natural materials like wood cellulose, which undergoes a chemical manufacturing process, to produce fine regenerated fibers.
 The semi-synthetic fibers are neither natural (cotton or silk) nor synthetic (polyester).
 However, the final product must be made with a minimum of 70% organic fibers.

-Along with the processing as well as manufacturing criteria, there are social criteria that must be followed to meet the GOTS requirements.
+Along with the processing and manufacturing criteria, there are social criteria that must be followed to meet the GOTS requirements.
 This includes no child labor, safe and hygienic working conditions, and no discrimination.
-Excessive working hours and inhuman treatment are also prohibited.
+Excessive working hours and inhumane treatment are also prohibited.

 During the production process of fabrics, water and energy usage are closely monitored.
 GOTS must be provided with the correct information and statistics on how much water and energy they use per kg of textile production.
 Target goals and procedures are executed to reduce water and energy consumption if they do not meet the GOTS standards.